-In early 2017 Bouygues Telecom launched the 4G box, the first offer on the market to provide very-high-speed internet in the home using the company’s 4G mobile network.
-Intended for less dense areas where ADSL speeds are too slow to give full satisfaction, the 4G box is proving to be very popular by providing a service that is now considered essential.
+In early 2017, Bouygues Telecom launched the 4G box, the first offer on the market to provide superfast internet in the home using the company’s 4G mobile network.
+Intended for rural areas where ADSL speeds are too slow to give full satisfaction, the 4G box is proving to be very popular by providing a service that is now considered essential.

 In 2018, Bouygues Telecom introduced a “Keep Connected” promise.
 Fixed customers can now receive, on request, a 4G mini-hub or a top-up added to their mobile plan from the moment they take out a subscription or if a problem occurs.

-In 2021, Bouygues Telecom aims to further enhance the home internet experience with its new Fibre box using WiFi 6 technology
+In 2021, Bouygues Telecom is further enhancing the home internet experience with its new Fibre box that uses WiFi 6 technology.

 Practical initiatives to encourage working together